christianhjelmslund/refugee_helper/README.md

 To run the whole backend, you need to start docker and go into the root folder of the project and run in your terminal:
 `docker-compose up`
 This will start all the backend services and siddhi.
 To be able to access the database in the background your IP needs to be added to the mongodb database cluster (DTU should work).
-If it's not working please contact the repository owner
+If it's not working please contact the repository owner.

 ### Setup Camunda Project
 To start the Camunda Spring application go to folder refugee-helper and open the pom.xml in your preferred Editor and run the application.